Al-Hussein-96/news_feed/README.md

 android:adjustViewBounds="true"
 ```

-## Qestions No- 3
+## Questions No- 3
 Cache all the images into Disk after downloading to be used offline.

-### note: I did't need to download image to disk becuase third-library have a Strategy to cahce on disk
+### note: I didn't need to download image to disk because third-library have a Strategy to cache on disk

 I can use any of this third-library to load image and cache theme on disk or memory
  - Fressco (https://github.com/facebook/fresco) (This is what I prefer and i will use it if I hava enough time)